AIDS and Rights Alliance for Southern Africa (ARASA)

 - Where is AIDS and Rights Alliance for Southern Africa (ARASA) located?

-- Headquartered in Windhoek, Namibia.
+- Headquartered in Windhoek, Khomas, Namibia.
+The charity operates in 8 countries.

 - Is AIDS and Rights Alliance for Southern Africa (ARASA) trustworthy?

-- AIDS and Rights Alliance for Southern Africa (ARASA) has a GiveRadar Integrity Assessment of 57 out of 100 (Partial transparency).
+- AIDS and Rights Alliance for Southern Africa (ARASA) has a GiveRadar Integrity Assessment of 49 out of 100 (Partial transparency).
 The score reflects public-data transparency: registration, financial disclosure, governance, contact details, and how recently data was refreshed.
 It does not measure program impact.

 - What is AIDS and Rights Alliance for Southern Africa (ARASA)'s website?